JoinColony/colonyNetwork/docs/interfaces/icolonynetwork.md

 ### ▸ `addSkill(uint256 _parentSkillId):uint256 _skillId`

-Adds a new skill to the global or local skills tree, under skill `_parentSkillId`.
-Only the Meta Colony is allowed to add a global skill, called via `IColony.addGlobalSkill`.
+Adds a new skill to the domain or local skills tree, under skill `_parentSkillId`.
 Any colony is allowed to add a local skill and which is associated with a new domain via `IColony.addDomain`.

 *Note: Errors if the parent skill does not exist or if this is called by an unauthorised sender.*